learn-co-curriculum/dsc-classification-with-word-embeddings-codealong/README.md

 ## Using Pipelines

-Since you've created a mean vectorizer class, you can pass this in as the first step in our pipeline, and then follow it up with the model you'll feed the data into for classification.
+Since you've created a mean vectorizer class, you can pass this in as the first step in the pipeline, and then follow it up with the model you'll feed the data into for classification.

 Run the cell below to create pipeline objects that make use of the mean embedding vectorizer that you built above.